-Buses are the most popular form of public transportation for traveling around Spain.
+Buses are the most popular form of public transportation for travelling around Spain.
 They provide an affordable way to reach every major city and region, usually with journey times comparable to those of trains and flights.
-And it's not really surprising that this should be the case.
-With its mountainous terrain and excellent road network, Spain is ideally suited to bus transportation.
+With its mountainous terrain and excellent road network, Spain is ideally suited to bus travel.

-The same applies to shorter-distance, regional routes.
+The same applies to shorter-distance regional routes.
 For instance, buses make it easy to get around the Basque region or to tour Andalucia's Moorish sights.
 Major companies operating in Spain, including ALSA, Avanza, Socibus, and Daibus, usually offer budget fares.
-Whatever route travelers need to book, doing so with Omio makes perfect sense.
-The platform brings together all of the cheapest fares, and makes it simple to choose a departure time that suits any schedule.
+Whatever route travellers need to book, doing so with Omio makes perfect sense.
+The platform brings together all of the cheapest fares and makes it simple to choose a departure time that suits any schedule.

 Spain has a competitive bus travel sector, with numerous popular providers.
-Routes will all of the major operators of Coaches in Spain can be booked via the Omio platform, where search results include the relevant companies for the routes customers want to book.
-It all adds up to a diverse choice of services, with multiple options for almost any journey travelers want to make.
+Routes will all of the major operators of coaches in Spain can be booked via the Omio platform, where search results include the relevant companies for the routes customers want to book.
+It all adds up to a diverse choice of services, with multiple options for almost any journey travellers want to make.

-When traveling by Coaches in Spain, try to book daytime services as much as possible, especially for routes through the country's famous beauty spots.
-For instance, the scenery in the Picos de Europa in Asturias is breathtaking, and nighttime buses won't allow visitors to appreciate the setting.
-Vocabulary-wise, travelers should know some key terms.
+When travelling by coaches in Spain, try to book daytime services as much as possible, especially for routes through the country's famous beauty spots.
+For instance, the scenery in the Picos de Europa in Asturias is breathtaking, and nighttime buses won't allow travellers to appreciate the setting.
+Vocabulary-wise, travellers should know some key terms.
 Autobus is obviously important, as is horario (schedule), salida (departure), and destino (destination).

-It's a good idea to pack a blanket or a sweater for many journeys, as the aircon in buses and elevation changes can make carriages chilly.
-Stashing some snacks and water also makes sense, particularly on routes spanning Spain's scorching hot plains or sun-soaked coasts.
+It's a good idea to pack a blanket or a sweater for coach journeys in Spain (or anywhere else for that matter), as the aircon in buses and elevation changes can make carriages chilly.
+Coach travel in Spain can often be long so it's worth being prepared.
+Make sure to bring something to keep you busy, plenty of snacks and water, particularly on routes spanning Spain's scorching hot plains or sun-soaked coasts.